tinh8801/Volumio-simple-remote/README.md

 # Volumio-simple-remote
-A simple remote for Volumio using esp8266
+A simple remote for Volumio
+Using an Esp8266 or NodeMCU board and Volumio REST API to Play/Pause, Stop, Next, Prev